General Settings Screen

 Figure 4: Reset Configuration

-Save the system current configuration with the Download File option before resetting the configuration to default settings.
+Save the current system configuration with the Download File option before resetting the configuration to default settings.

 Support Widget